yehia67/documentation/iota-java/0.1/account-module/how-to-guides/create-account.md

 ## Conditional deposit addresses

-In the IOTA protocol, IOTA tokens must be sent to [addresses](root://dev-essentials/0.1/concepts/addresses-and-signatures.md), which are derived from your [seed](root://getting-started/0.1/introduction/seeds.md).
-These addresses may be withdrawn from only once.
-As a result, it's important that no one deposits IOTA tokens into a withdrawn address.
-But, it's difficult to know when or if someone is going to deposit IOTA tokens into your address before you withdraw from it.

 In accounts, addresses come with extra features that allow you to specify the conditions in which they may be used in payments.
 These addresses are called conditional deposit addresses (CDA).

-Accounts use CDAs to help reduce the [risk of withdrawing from spent addresses](root://dev-essentials/0.1/concepts/addresses-and-signatures.md#address-reuse).
+Accounts use CDAs to help reduce the risk of withdrawing from [spent addresses](root://getting-started/0.1/basics/addresses.md#spent-addresses).
 When you request IOTA tokens from someone, you can create a CDA that's active for a certain period of time.
 This way, you let the sender know that you intend to withdraw from that address only after that time.
 As a result, the sender can decide whether to make a deposit, depending on how much time is left on a CDA.

 ## Seed state